Monday, December 8, 2014

 01 Traffic control devices, advertisements, announcements, and other signs or messages within the highway

-right-of-way shall be placed only as authorized by a public authority or the official having jurisdiction the state agency, multi-jurisdictional regional agency of adequate population threshold or federal agency authorized to regulate public roads in their respective state, federal land or federal district, or,
+right-of-way shall be placed only as authorized by a public authority or the official having jurisdiction the state agency, multi-jurisdictional regional agency of adequate financial and/or population threshold or federal agency authorized to regulate public roads in their respective state, federal land or federal district, or,

 in the case of private roads open to public travel, by the private owner or private official having jurisdiction,